sirthias/swave/docs/src/paradox/introduction/overview.md

   (yet) quite do what you expect it to.
 Making this task as easy as possible is one of *swave's* key focus points.

 Type-Safe and Concise
-: Being written in and for [Scala] a type-safe API naturally key. *swave* tries to let the compiler statically verify as much of your program logic as possible while reducing necessary boilerplate to the absolute minimum.
+: Being written in and for [Scala] a type-safe API is naturally key. *swave* tries to let the compiler statically verify as much of your program logic as possible while reducing necessary boilerplate to the absolute minimum.

   [Scala]: http://www.scala-lang.org/
   [Akka-Stream]: http://doc.akka.io/docs/akka/2.4/scala/stream/index.html